GastonADiaz/DIY-Self-Balancing-robot-/README.md

   <img src="https://github.com/user-attachments/assets/ede1709f-e9bb-47e2-9d30-48fe14708ab0" alt="PID Output" width="700"/>
   <br />
 </p>
+Kp, Ki and Kd are the gains received by the proportional, integral and derivative part.<br /><br />

 **Nema 17 Motors:** These motors receive the control signal adjusted by the PID and adjust the rotational speed to try to bring the roll angle to the desired value.